MrBenJ/modern-js-by-example/006-Modern-JS-Architecture.md

 2. Vue.js
 3. React (not really a "framework."
 More on this later)

-Each of these frameworks has their own pros and cons, and there really isn't a _one size fits all_ solution.
+Each of these frameworks has their own pros and cons, and _there isn't a one size fits all_ solution.

+All three of these tools are extremely mature, and have been battle tested in production environments in tech + non-tech companies and products.

+## Which Framework Should I Learn?

+If you know zero out of three frameworks, **Learn any of them**.
+It really doesn't matter.

+**Frameworks keep the UI state in sync with what's happening server side**.
+Angular, Vue, and React are all battle tested tools to do this.
+While each has their own unique approach with their own pros and cons, the end goal is still the same - **Sync UI state with server**.